CASE REPORT

 Background:

-Awake glioma surgery in pregnant patient occurs rarely and is a huge challenge for the whole therapeutic team requiring cooperation of the neurosurgeon, the anesthesiologist, the speech therapist and the obstetrician.
+Awake glioma surgery in pregnant patients occurs rarely and is a huge challenge for

 Conclusions: